bbatsov/metaredux/_drafts/closing-the-find-usages-gap-in-cider.md

 ## Beyond find usages: the who-* family

-While closing the gap, we went further and built out a whole family of SLIME-inspired cross-referencing commands under `C-c C-w`, all rendered as expandable trees you can unfold level by level:
+While closing the gap, we went further and built out a whole family of SLIME-inspired cross-referencing commands under `C-c C-w`, most of them rendered as expandable trees:

 - `cider-who-calls` / `cider-who-is-called` - the call graph, upward and downward.
 Expand a caller to see *its* callers; spelunk as deep as you like.